pfheatwole/thesis/source/foil_geometry.rst

 order to achieve the straight trailing edge.
 The simplicity of the model has forced an artificial coupling between the design curves.

-The problem becomes even more severe when sections are rotated, because the trailing edge is no longer a simple :math:`x`-coordinate offset; instead, **all** of the scale, position, and orientation design curves are coupled together, making design iterations incredibly tedious.
+The problem becomes much more severe when section section chords no longer lie in the :math:`xy`-plane, because the trailing edge position is no longer a simple :math:`x`-coordinate offset; instead, all of the scale, position, and orientation design curves are coupled together, making design iterations incredibly tedious.
 Whether the adjustments are performed manually or with the development of additional tooling, the fact is the extra work is unnecessary.

 The solution is to decouple all of the design curves by allowing section position to be specified using arbitrary reference points in the section